msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 #### Update Status

-Clicking on the `Update Status` button allows the creation of a new status log.
+Clicking on the `Update Status` button allows the creation of a new functional status entry.

 ![](/docs/coldchain/images/update_status_button.png)

-This will open a new status log modal.
+This will open the functional status modal.

 ![](/docs/coldchain/images/status_log_modal.png)